danielabar/laptop_setup/README.md

 - Fill in checkbox "Load preferences from a custom folder or URL"
 - Browse to path where saved the plist file (either specify the actual file or just the folder with a trailing slash!)
 [ref](https://stackoverflow.com/questions/22943676/how-to-export-iterm2-profiles)
+- Profiles: Load profile json from `files/dbaron.json`, make default (may have to quit and restart iTerm to see effect)

 ```
 xcode-select --install